-The number of unintentional injuries, which account for the majority of hospitalizations for injuries among children/youth, declined statewide from 31,798 in 1993 to 21,088 in 2011.
-Rates have declined, as well; among all age groups, 2011 hospitalization rates for unintentional injuries were lower than 1993 levels.
+Hospitalization rates for unintentional injuries in California, which account for the majority of hospitalizations for injuries among children/youth, have fluctuated in recent years, but are lower than 1993 levels.
+This is true overall and among all age groups.
 In recent years, rates of hospitalizations for unintentional injuries have been highest among those ages 16-20 and under age 1 in California.
 The hospitalization rate for intentional injuries is highest among youth ages 16-20, followed by youth ages 13-15.

 - Policy Implications

 Most unintentional injuries to children/youth ages 0-20 are preventable, and many can be addressed by public policies focused on safety.
 California has a number of laws in place to strengthen injury prevention (1).
 Intentional injuries, occurring as the result of maltreatment or self-harm, also can be prevented and should be addressed.

 According to research and subject experts, policies that could reduce injuries among children and youth include:

 - Setting school policies that foster student “connectedness” with school (meaning students feel they are treated fairly, close to people, and safe at school), as research has shown that this is among the strongest protective factors in decreasing the risk of unintentional injury from causes such as drinking and driving or not wearing a seatbelt (2, 3)

 - Enforcing existing motor vehicle safety laws, including those concerning seat belts, car seats, and drunk driving (4)

 - Educating families and other caregivers on injury prevention related to the accidental exposure to medications—the leading cause of child poisoning—and other dangers, such as firearms (5, 6)

 - Addressing the social factors associated with child maltreatment, such as neighborhood economic distress, poverty, and low parental education levels (7)